iocost-benchmark/resctl-demo-image-recipe/README.md

 Debian system with [debos](https://github.com/go-debos/debos) installed.

-There are two options, see the detail below.
+There are some options to build the images, see the detail below.

 ### Option 1: Debian Virtual Machine